 Your film Superhero has been selected for the 2020 ÉCU Film Festival in Paris, what has it meant to you to be part of this unique film festival for independent filmmakers?

 I was so psyched when we got the news!
 Especially since it was the very first reaction we got from a festival.
-After almost two years of blood, toil, tears and sweat, it is such an honor to see your work acknowledged by a festival of this caliber and reputation.
+After almost two years of blood, toil, tears and sweat, it is such an honour to see your work acknowledged by a festival of this caliber and reputation.
 And the fact that we're in the company of like-minded independent filmmakers means a lot to me.
 I can't wait for audiences to see the film.
-Shame it won't be in a theater though.
+Shame it won't be in a theatre though.

 How did you go about casting Superhero?